andrewzm/atminv/README.md

 References
 -----

 Zammit-Mangion, A., Cressie, N., Ganesan, A.L., O'Doherty, S., Manning, A.J.
 (2015).
 Spatio-temporal bivariate statistical models for atmospheric trace-gas inversion.
-Submitted.
+Chemometrics and Intelligent Laboratory Systems, in press.